-4/16/20 COVID-19 UPDATE:
+4/15/20 COVID-19 UPDATE:

 Your local health department is here to assist you with questions related to COVID-19 (new coronavirus).
+There is ONE confirmed case in Gulf County and TWO confirmed cases in Franklin County.
+Full Press Release can be found HERE.